tonywok/forcefield/README.md

 # License

-I would NOT recommend using this code in production.
+I would NOT recommend using for anything other than a starting point.
 It is intended for learning purposes only.

 But, it is MIT, and you can read about it in LICENSE.txt